-For the future state mode share, mode share targets are often adopted to drive policy decisions and actions, so that future travel patterns reflect the desired vision and aspirations of the precinct.
+For the future state mode share, mode share targets are often adopted to drive policy decisions and actions, so that future travel patterns reflect the desired vision and aspirations of the Precinct.
 However, it is important that the development and selection of these targets are grounded and reflective of the characteristics and planned infrastructure for the area.
-Without this, the resulting assessment and any mitigation measures identified may not be a true reflection of the future state and limit the overall potential of the precinct.
+Without this, the resulting assessment and any mitigation measures identified may not be a true reflection of the future state and limit the overall potential of the Precinct.

 For the assessment of Central Precinct as part of the dynamic modelling, the target mode share governs how trips and demands are allocated, influencing route selection and the resultant design requirements for pedestrian movement corridors and vertical transport.
-The target mode share also influences the planning provisions for different transport modes such as vehicles and bicycle parking, and at a broader level, directly impacts on the precinct's ability to deliver on the desired objectives and outcomes of Central Precinct.
+The target mode share also influences the planning provisions for different transport modes such as vehicles and bicycle parking, and at a broader level, directly impacts on the Precinct's ability to deliver on the desired objectives and outcomes of Central Precinct.
+These targets intend to reflect the movement of people only and do not include freight and servicing trips.